 This little English-speaking nation gives you two options for being part of an established expat community…

 Ambergris Caye, the little island just offshore from Belize City, is a tourist and expat hotspot.
 The heart of Ambergris Caye is San Pedro where the expat community is based.
 It’s a quirky, comfortable little beachside town with open-air bars and restaurants, art galleries, wine shops, bakeries… a lot of infrastructure that has developed over the past 10 years or so, specifically as a result of the big and growing North American presence.

 Ambergris Caye is not one of the world’s cheapest places to retire.
-A reasonable budget for two would be US$3,000 per month, including US$800 to US$1,000 for rent.
-You could buy a two-bedroom, two-bathroom condo on the island for less than US$200,000, or you could spend multiples of that.
+A reasonable budget for two would be US$3,000 per month, including at least US$1,000 for rent.
+You could buy a two-bedroom, two-bathroom condo on the island for less than US$150,000, or you could spend multiples of that.